Tiny-boot/Neighbours-DAO/README.md

 Extracts the Vote count from the checkpoint in the token contract.

 ### GovernorCountingSimple.sol & & GovernorVotesQuorumFraction.sol
 Hardcoded voting strategy.
-The *VoteType* enum allows for yes/no/abstain as choices for each proposal.
+The *VoteType* enum allows for against/for/abstain as choices for each proposal.

 **_countVotes** - counts the vote in accordance o the weighted voting power scheme.
 **Quorum** - The quorum is calculated based on a *quorum numerator* which can be adjusted.
 This represents a percentage of the total supply.
 Both numerator and denominator can be adjusted and the history of the adjustment is kept.
 The QuorumFraction contract takes in a numerator in its constructor.
+**COUNT_MODE** - In this governance model, both for and abstain votes count towards the percentage required to reach quorum.

 ### Governor.sol
 The control center of the governance process.
-If a timelock
+If a time lock is applied, the time lock contract gains control of the governor contract but in this example, there is none.

+The proposal struct is set up in a way to enable onchain execution.

+**propose** - function which allows the creation of proposals. onchain execution is possible with fields for constructing transactions with executable code.
+ProposalId can also be calculated from hashing.
+**castVote** - there are multiple ways to cast votes.
+From simple vote, vote with reason, additional parameters, etc.
+**execute** - onchain execution after proposal is queued.

+The general Openzeppelin setup is create proposal - voting delay for discussion time - voting period - queueing - execution.